InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### deposit

-Allow anyone to deposit ETH
+Allow anyone to deposit ETH.
 Before contract will mint on behalf of a user, they must have sufficient ETH on deposit.
 Invokable by any address (other than 0) when contract is not paused.
 Must have a non-zero ETH value.